drimal/drimal/README.md

 ### Hi I am Dipak 👋
-I am a data scientist with a Ph.D. in Nuclear Physics.
+I am a data scientist at Benchmark Education Company.
+I have a background in Nuclear Physics.
 I was born and raised in the foothills of the Himalayas in Eastern Nepal.
 Currently, I live in Indianapolis, IN.

 - 🔭 I currently work at Bencharmark Education, where I am helping build products to facilitate teaching/learning activities.
 - I previuosly worked at The Bee Corp in Indianapolis, where I helped build end-to-end predictive models to assess bee colony size using Infrared Imagery and real-time weather data.